qutip/qutip/doc/guide/guide-saving.rst

 Storing and loading datasets
 ============================

 The :func:`qutip.qsave` and :func:`qutip.qload` are great, but the file format used is only understood by QuTiP (python) programs.
 When data must be exported to other programs the prefered method is to store the data in the commonly used plain-text file formats.
-With the QuTiP :func:`qutip.file_data_store` and :func:`qutip.file_data_read` we can store and load **numpy** arrays and matrices to files on disk using a deliminator-separated value format (for example comma-separated values CSV).
+With the QuTiP functions :func:`qutip.file_data_store` and :func:`qutip.file_data_read` we can store and load **numpy** arrays and matrices to files on disk using a deliminator-separated value format (for example comma-separated values CSV).
 Almost any program can handle this file format.

 The :func:`qutip.file_data_store` takes two mandatory and three optional arguments: